-The command prompt has been around forever, and while it might not be as useful in Windows as one would hope, it’s still a great resource to have at your disposal.
-Today we’re showing you all of the different ways to open the command prompt.
+The Command Prompt has been around forever, and it’s still a great resource to have at your disposal.
+Today we’re showing you all of the different ways to open the Command Prompt.
 We’re betting you don’t know all of them.

 Open a Command Prompt in Admin Mode from Task Manager the Secret Easy Way

-You can easily open the command prompt by typing “cmd” into the search box (Win + S).
-Alternatively, click/tap on the microphone icon in Cortana’s search field and say “Launch Command Prompt”.
+You can easily open the Command Prompt by clicking Start and then typing “cmd” into the search box.
+Alternatively, click/tap on the microphone icon in Cortana’s search field and say “Launch Command Prompt.”

-Open Command Prompt from All Apps in Start Menu
+Open Command Prompt By Scrolling Through the Start Menu

 Open Command Prompt from File Explorer

-Open File Explorer, and click/tap on its address bar (or press “Alt+D” on your keyboard).
-Now simply type cmd in the address bar and it’ll open the command prompt with the path to your current folder already set.
+In File Explorer, click the address bar to select it (or press Alt+D).
+Type “cmd” into the address bar and hit Enter to open the Command Prompt with the path of the current folder already set.

 Create a Shortcut for Command Prompt on the Desktop

-Press “Next”, give the shortcut a name and choose “Finish”.
+Give the shortcut a name and then click “Finish.”

 You can now double-click the shortcut to open Command Prompt.
-If you want to open the command prompt in Administrator mode, right-click on the new shortcut icon and choose “Properties” from the context menu.
-Click the “Advanced” button and check “Run as administrator” option.
+If you want to open the Command Prompt with administrative privileges instead, right-click the shortcut and choose “Properties” from the context menu.
+Click the “Advanced” button and check the “Run as administrator” option.
 Close both open properties windows